Image: ShutterStock

 Inculcating positive behavior in children has to be one of the most important tasks that parents have to perform.
 Making sure that you teach them positive behavioral traits and helping them become respectable citizens in society is every parent’s bounden duty.
+Positive behavior leads to healthier interactions and helps children build better relationships.
+As a parent, you should understand the developmental stages of children as their behavior evolves.
 So how do you do it?
 Plunge into this post as we have put together a list of positive behaviors that you should introduce your children to and some easy tips to help you do so.

 7 Effective Ways To Promote Positive Behaviors In Children

 To make sure children grow up to be good adults, encouraging positive behavior in children is essential for parents.
-Consistency, alertness and the below measures are necessary as well, but above all, as a parent, you need to be ready and equipped to go on this journey.
+Consistency, alertness, and the following measures are necessary, but above all, as a parent, you must be ready and equipped to go on this journey.

 1. Be a role model

 Children tend to learn by observing.
-Hence if you want your children to portray positive behavior, ensure that you follow the same (1).
+Hence, if you want your children to portray positive behavior, ensure you follow it too (4).

 2. Pay heed